ading2210/openq/README.md

 1. Clone this repository.
 2. Install the needed dependancies by running `pip3 install -r requirements.txt`.
 3. Copy `config/defaults.json` to `config/config.json` and modify the options to your liking.
 Make sure to set the `"endpoint"`option to the url of your Q instance's login screen.
-4. Run `tailwindcss -i ./css/main.css -o ./css/dist.css -m` to generate the site's CSS.
-5. Run `python3 main.py` to start the server.
+4. Run `python3 main.py` to start the server.
-6. Alternatively, install GNU Screen on your system and run `bash scripts/start.sh`.
+5. Alternatively, install GNU Screen on your system and run `bash scripts/start.sh`.
 You can then use `screen -dr webserver` to view the server log.

 ## Configuration Options: